shmuhammadd/NaijaSenti/sections/annotated_twitter_corpus.md

 919505982602039297
 ```

-## R
+## Hydrate Tweets using Tweet IDs in R

 For R users, you can use the [academicTwitteR](https://github.com/cjbarrie/academictwitteR) package in R. All the code can be found here.
 Install the academicTwitteR first:

-### Prerequisites
-To crawl tweets you will need to have a set of keys and tokens to authenticate your request.
-You can generate these keys and tokens by following these steps:

-1. Sign up for a developer account and receive approval.
-2. Create a Project and an associated developer App in the developer portal.
-3. Navigate to your App's “Keys and tokens” page to generate the required credentials.
-Make sure to save all credentials in a secure location.

-### Hydrate Tweets using Tweet IDs in R

 ```R